loryfelnunez/cc-insights/README.md

 * *When are two hashtags considered the same?*
 Hashtags must be the same, but are NOT case-sensitive.
 So `#Spark`, `#spark`, and `#SPARK` should all be counted as the same hashtag.

+* *What should I do with tweets that don't have at least two hashtags?*
+These tweets still need to be processed, which may evict older tweets from the 60-second window that affects the graph, but they will not lead to new nodes or edges in the graph.
+Tweets with only one hashtag should NOT create nodes.

 * *Can I use pre-built packages, modules, or libraries?*
 Yes, you may use any publicly available package, module, or library as long as you document any dependencies in your accompanying `README` file.
 When we review your submission, we will download these libraries and attempt to run your program.
 This is why it's very important that you document any dependencies or system specific details in your accompanying README file.
 However, you should always ensure that the module you're using works efficiently for the specific use-case in the challenge, many libraries are not designed for large amounts of data.